 Today, homeowners take pride in these mini-paradises, and have no problem sharing them with tourists.
 Keep an eye out for square metal signs that indicate historic homes.
 As you stroll Córdoba's back streets, pop your head into any wooden door that's open.
 The owners (who keep their inner black iron gates locked) enjoy showing off their picture-perfect patios.
 A concentration of Córdoba's previous patio-contest award-winners runs along Calle San Basilio and Calle Martín Roa, just across from the Alcázar's gardens.

-Well after midnight, my cultural scavenger hunt is over and the city finally seems quiet.
-I climb into my bed.
-Just as I dose off, a noisy and multi-generational parade rumbles down the cobbled lane that I thought promised a good night’s sleep.
-Standing in my underwear and wrapped in the drapes, I peer secretively out my window.
-Below a band of guitars and castanets with a choir of those raspy tobacco voices funnels down my narrow alley.
-Grandmothers — guardians of a persistent culture — make sure the children pick up their Andalusian traditions.
-I feel like a Peeping Tom...until one woman looks up at me, catches my eye, and seems to nod as if satisfied that I was witnessing the persistent richness of their traditional culture.
+Despite my decades of experience with late-night Spanish exuberance, it still often catches me by surprise.
+On one recent visit, after a morning spent marveling at Cordoba's sights, an afternoon exploring its countless back lanes, and a convivial night crawling its tapas bars, I went to bed well after midnight.
+As I climbed into bed, city finally seemed quiet.
+Just as I dozed off, a noisy and multigenerational parade rumbled down the cobbled lane that I'd thought promised a good night's sleep.
+Standing in my underwear and wrapped in the drapes, I peered furtively out my window.
+Below a band of guitars and castanets with a choir of those raspy voices funneled down my narrow alley.
+I watched as grandmothers — guardians of a persistent culture — made sure the children were picking up their Andalusian traditions.
+I felt like a Peeping Tom…until one woman looked up at me, caught my eye, and nodded, seemingly satisfied that I was witnessing the enduring richness of their heritage.